Financial Assistance for Senior Care in BC

 7 resources listed

-The cost of senior care in BC varies depending on the type of care, level of support, and whether a facility is publicly funded or private.
-Many families don't realize how many financial programs are available to help.
+What senior care costs in BC depends on the type of care, the level of support, and whether a home is publicly funded or private.
+What many families don't realize is just how much financial help is out there.

-In publicly funded care, your monthly rate is based on your after-tax income.
-The BC government also offers pharmaceutical coverage, equipment subsidies, and income supplements designed specifically for seniors.
+In publicly funded care, your monthly rate is based on your after-tax income — so it's tied to what you can actually afford.
+BC also offers pharmaceutical coverage, equipment subsidies, and income supplements made specifically for seniors.

-Federal programs like Old Age Security (OAS) and the Guaranteed Income Supplement (GIS) provide a baseline, while provincial programs add extra support on top.
+Federal programs like Old Age Security (OAS) and the Guaranteed Income Supplement (GIS) provide a baseline, and provincial programs add extra support on top.

 Programs & Services